Lincoln Crossing Elementary Boundary Reassignment

 Background

-WPUSD continues to experience steady residential growth.
-Additionally, development has begun in the areas of Village 1 (along Hwy 193) and Village 7 (southeast end of Ferrari Ranch Rd) and are projected to bring approximately 1,700 new homes to the district over the next six years.
+WPUSD continues to experience the impact of increasing enrollment as a result of the City of Lincoln's residential growth based on their Master Plan.
+Additionally, development has begun in the areas of Village 1 (along Hwy 193) and Village 7 (southeast end of Ferrari Ranch Rd) and are projected to bring approximately 2,000 new homes to the district over the next six years.
 As a result, the district’s current attendance boundaries, originally designed to accommodate earlier enrollment patterns and facility capacities, are no longer optimally aligned with our student population growth and school site limitations.

 Twelve Bridges Middle School (TBMS) and Twelve Bridges High School (TBHS) are projected to exceed their designed capacities within the next couple of years.
 Due to physical school site constraints, there are limited options to increase capacity at these campuses without significant and costly construction.
 Glen Edwards Middle School and Lincoln High School do not pose the same limitations, which make them the only viable options to relieve the overcrowding at TBMS and TBHS.